russross/blackfriday/README.md

 *   pretty print XML
 *   <<{{CODE}} code include from leanpub?
 *   alignment in tables
-*   F> for figures as to capture artworks and source into one figure (needs name syntax)
+*   F> first paragraph is the caption, no way to specify name, (unless, you use a header - may be that we should allow this and keep track of being in F Aside

 License
 -------